Khloe Kardashian Took A Fan To Prom

 The next predicament Kardashian faced was whether or not she should pick up the fan in a helicopter or a limo.

 “I have no idea what happens at prom?
-Do I get a limo?”, she asked Kris, who persuaded her against showing up at the fan’s house in a helicopter.
+Do I get a limo?” she asked Kris, who persuaded her against showing up at the fan’s house in a helicopter.

-Kardashian’s prom date was one of the more lighthearted moments thus far for her on this season of Keeping up with the Kardashians.
+Kardashian’s prom date was one of the more lighthearted moments thus far for her on this season of Keeping Up With The Kardashians.

-She’s touched upon a lot of more personal issues in recent episodes, including the dynamic of the relationship she has with her ex-husband Lamar Odom.
+She’s touched upon a lot of more personal issues in recent episodes, including the dynamic of the relationship she has with her ex-husband, Lamar Odom.
 As The Inquisitr previously reported, Kardashian has made the decision not to try to meet up for a conversation with Odom because he has a girlfriend, a woman named Sabrina Parr.

 “Now knowing that he has a girlfriend, it makes my decision so much easier because I don’t want to ever be disrespectful.
 The decision has been made for me.
 It’s just not the right decision to reach out to him and set up that face-to-face.”